IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 11b - 12a | Week 10: Future Project -

+0. Post the outcome of the exercises and the feedback that you received.

+1. Work on your storyboard for your narrative.
+Think about the important parts of the story, as well as the story's shape.

+2. Work on your artifact

+3. Brainstorm different mechanisms of presenting your Final Presentation

+4. Gather 2-3 resources for creating that Final Future Presentation

 ### Semester Week 10b - 11a | Week 9: Future Project -

 0. Post the outcome of the exercises and the feedback that you received.